digicademy-chf/chf_base/README.rst

 - Implement TCA and model
 - Finish initial documentation
-- Include Leaflet and connect it to dependabot

 **Version 0.6.0**

-- Move mdlr and mrvl into this component
+- Unify mdlr and mrvl in this component
 - Move social links into this component

 **Version 0.7.0**